couchbase/cbft/DESIGN.md

 * An index in cbft is split or partitioned into multiple index partitions, known as PIndexes.
 Roughly speaking, a PIndex has a 1-to-1 relationship with a bleve full-text index (although cbgt can support additional types of indexes).

-To process query requests, a query needs to be scatter-gather'ed across the multiple PIndexes of an index.
+* To process a query request, cbft will distribute or scatter the request to the multiple PIndexes and gather responses before sending a final, merged result to the client.

 * This partitioning of indexes into PIndexes happens at index creation time (i.e., index definition time).
 To keep things simple for now,